pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/further-requirements-for-annotated-corpora.md

 Corpora can be registered in the OpenMinTeD platform

-* in an unprocessed format and/or
+* in an unprocessed format \(typical case\) and/or
-* in an already processed format; in this case, they must be included as a separate resource with a specific metadata record including a specific set of [metadata elements](metadata-schema-for-annotated-corpora.md) \(the same as for annotated publications\).
+* in an already processed format.

+In the latter case, they must be registered

+* as a separate resource
+* with a specific metadata record including a specific set of [metadata elements](metadata-schema-for-annotated-corpora.md) \(the same as for annotated publications\)
-It should be noted that corpora annotated by means of the OpenMinTeD platform will be automatically assigned the appropriate values for these elements.

-As regards the data format of annotated corpora, please note that OpenMinTeD has endorsed the use of the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi) to encode annotations on text in particular when exchanging data between components within a workflow; the [WebAnnotation](https://www.w3.org/annotation/) standard will be used to make annotations produced by OpenMinTeD workflows accessible to third parties and to encode annotations above the text level, e.g. on document/collection level.
+* as a zipped file, which in addition to the folders of raw corpora \(i.e. "fulltext", "metadata" and "licence"\) will have one more folder entitled "annotation" for the annotated files.
+* with annotated files be encoded in the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi).